 - Dash of ground allspice or ground cloves

 - 3 ribs celery, chopped

-- 2 tbsp cornstarch
+- 2 tablespoon cornstarch

 - To thicken gravy, remove 2 cups hot liquid.
-Using a separate bowl, combine 1/4 cup of water and cornstarch until smooth.
+Using a separate bowl, combine ¼ cup of water and cornstarch until smooth.
 Mix with hot liquid and return mixture to pot.
+Taste test the stew and add additional seasonings, if desired.
 Stir and cook until bubbly.

 You can find Paula's cookbook, Paula Deen's Kitchen Classics, here: